elastiflow/ElastiFlow-Tools/docker_install/readme.md

 1) Download this [dashboards file](https://github.com/elastiflow/elastiflow_for_elasticsearch/blob/master/kibana/flow/kibana-8.2.x-flow-codex.ndjson) to your local machine.

-2) Log in to Kibana
+2) Log in to Kibana.

-3) If given the choice, click "Explore on my own"
+3) If given the choice, click "Explore on my own".

 4) Do a global search (at the top) for "Saved Objects".
-Select it
+Select it.

 5) Browse for and upload the ndjson file you downloaded.
 Choose "import" and "overwrite".